Yehuda-sh/GYMovoo-v1/docs/app-structure.md

 # GYMovoo App Structure Analysis

-This document provides an analysis of the current application structure and flow to guide our refactoring efforts.
+This document provides an updated analysis of the current application structure after recent cleanup and optimization efforts.

 ## Navigation Structure